plutoniansgame/canvas/readme.md

 ![](logo.jpg)

-# NFT Canvas
+# NFT Canvas :construction: WIP :sparkles:

-NFT canvas will be a solana program that will facilitate two main objectives.
+NFT Canvas is a Solana Protocol that facilitates two main objectives.

-1. "Combining" nfts according to a recipe and generating a new NFT.
+1. "Composing" nfts according to a recipe and generating a new NFT.
-1. "Consuming" a combined / composed NFT and transferring the original NFTs that were used to create this composed nft to the recipient.
+1. "Deconstructing" a composed NFT and allowing the holder of the deconstructed NFT to redeem the original NFTs that were used to create it.

 ## Proposed flow